ptidejteam/tools4cities-middleware/Middleware/README.md

 ## How do I set it up?

 - Open the terminal and check Java installation by typing "java --version".
 If Java is set up correctly, you should see the Java version printed on the terminal.
-- Open Eclipse, right-click the left-side menu, and select Import > Maven > Existing Maven Projects.
+- Open Eclipse.
+On the left-side menu, select Import > Maven > Existing Maven Projects.
 - Select project directory: tools4cities-middleware.
 - Click "Finish" and wait for the project to load.
 - After loading, right-click the "middleware" folder, and select Maven > Update Project.